brendmung/greyAPI/README.md

 ## FAQ

 **Q: Is this free to use?**
 A: For now, yeah!
 I'm keeping it open while I work on it.
-Might have to add some limits if it gets too popular.
-My cloud bill is already making my wallet cry.
+Might have to add some limits if it gets too popular (haha).

 **Q: Can I contribute?**
 A: This isn't an open-source project right now, but feel free to suggest ideas!
 I'm particularly fond of ideas that don't require me to rewrite everything from scratch.